yalcinos/rn-cacheable-image-gallery/README.md

 - `expo start or npm start`

-## Used Platform
+## Used Platform - IOS

-I have tested the app in Iphone 11 pro and Iphone SE - 2nd generation - API14 emulator to test my app.
+I have tested the app in Iphone 11 pro and Iphone SE - 2nd generation - API14 emulators.

 ## Testing